F33RNI/BibaFinder/README.md

 # BibaFinder
-Script to search for all prepods and their schedules by group number
+Script to retrieve timetable by group number and prepods list from Moscow Polykek